 Nursing homes and assisted-living facilities have been ground zero for the COVID-19 pandemic.
 Older individuals and those with preexisting conditions face a higher fatality rate from the virus, according to the Centers for Disease Control.
 Not only do the populations, most likely to live in long-term care facilities, face a higher fatality rate from the virus in general, but COVID-19 spreads more easily in confined environments with shared dining and social spaces.
 Aides, healthcare professionals and other staff interacting with multiple residents also create additional possibilities to transmit the virus.
-According to estimates, long-term care facilities are the site of eight percent of all COVID-19 cases in the U.S. and 41 percent of COVID-19 deaths.
+According to estimates, long-term care facilities are the site of 8% of all COVID-19 cases in the U.S. and 41% of COVID-19 deaths.

 Facilities have been quick to adopt guidelines and best practices to protect residents, visitors and staff.
 But evolving facility policies have led to questions from current and prospective residents and their family members demonstrating new uncertainties in terms of liability and the need for additional clear communications.

 As they navigate changing rules and needs and prepare for a pandemic with no clear end in sight, long-term care administrators are asking themselves what would be the best way to establish their COVID-19 policies and procedures that would present a concise and coordinated statement to all relevant parties, best assure compliance by residents and families, and provide as much protection from liability as possible.
 Facilities question whether they should amend their admission agreements or take less formal action.
 There are multiple possibilities depending on a facility’s needs, but whatever the format of the documentation, facilities should ensure these clarifying documents address policies in three key areas – new residents, existing residents and acknowledgement of terms.

 1. New and Prospective Residents – Establish Expectations